 Martin Collins explores the response of Joseph's brothers to his benevolence to show how we also should respond to God's benevolence and grace.
 Human nature is inherently selfish, suspicious, and ungrateful.
 God demonstrates His love to us long before we a. . .

-Just what are the oracles of God mentioned in Romans 3:2?
-Charles Whitaker delves into both Testaments to show that they are the revelation of God to mankind.
+The oracles of God in Romans 3:2 are the revelation of God to mankind.
 These oracles are the message that gives us instruction for salvation.